 Sneak peek: Becoming a mom for the first time is joyful and exciting, but can also be a bit overwhelming.
 Support a mom in your life with these thoughtful first Mother’s Day gift ideas.

-Bringing home your child for the first time begins the unpredictable, exciting journey that is parenthood.
+Bringing home your first child begins the unpredictable, exciting journey that is parenthood.
 Although greeting card commercials would have us believe that those early days of motherhood are just newborn snuggles and moments of bliss, in reality, early motherhood can be full of mixed emotions.

 A recent survey of new moms found that, on average, it took them almost 5 months to adjust to their new role.
 This is not surprising when you think about it.
 Becoming a mother is perhaps the most dramatic identity transition in a woman’s life.